1928 United States presidential election in Alabama

 The 1928 United States presidential election in Alabama took place on November 6, 1928, as part of the 1928 United States presidential election, which was held throughout all contemporary forty-eight states.
 Voters chose twelve representatives, or electors to the Electoral College, who voted for president and vice president.
 This was the last election in which Alabama had twelve electoral votes: the Great Migration caused the state to lose congressional districts after the 1930 Census produced the first Congressional redistricting since 1911.

-Alabama voted narrowly for the Democratic nominee, Governor Alfred E. "Al" Smith of New York, over the Republican nominee, Secretary of Commerce Herbert Hoover of California.
+Alabama voted narrowly for the Democratic nominee, Governor Alfred E. "Al" Smith of New York, over the Republican nominee, former Secretary of Commerce Herbert Hoover of California.
 Smith's running mate was Senator Joseph Taylor Robinson of Arkansas, while Hoover's running mate was Senate Majority Leader Charles Curtis of Kansas.
 The only other candidate on the ballot was Socialist Norman Thomas, who received a mere 460 votes.

-Background

 Since the 1890s, Alabama had become a one-party state ruled by the Democratic Party.
 Disenfranchisement of almost all African-Americans and a large proportion of poor whites via poll taxes, literacy tests and informal harassment had essentially eliminated opposition parties outside of presidential campaigns in a few northern hill counties.
 The only competitive statewide elections became Democratic Party primaries, and ever since 1900 the Democratic Party won over two-thirds of the limited number of votes cast even in presidential elections.

 Between 1900 and 1924, the southern bloc had been able to veto presidential nominations by extralimital branches of the Democratic Party.
 This changed before the 1928 election, as most Democrats decided to sit out the convention due to their belief the party had no chance of winning the November election.
-Consequently, Al Smith, a four-term Governor of New York, was able to win the nomination on the first ballot.
+Consequently, Al Smith, a four-term Governor of New York, was able to win the party's nomination on the first ballot of the 1928 Democratic National Convention.